John Bowring: Early life

 Bowring was born in Exeter of Charles Bowring (1769–1856), a wool merchant whose main market was China, from an old Unitarian family, and Sarah Jane Anne (d.
 1828), the daughter of Thomas Lane, vicar of St Ives, Cornwall.
 His last formal education was at a Unitarian school in Moretonhampstead and he started work in his father's business at age 13.
 Bowring at one stage wished to become a Unitarian minister.
 Espousal of Unitarian faith was illegal in Britain until Bowring had turned 21.

 Bowring acquired first experiences in trade as a contract provider to the British army during the Peninsular War in the early 1810s, initially for four years from 1811 as a clerk at Milford & Co. where he began picking up a variety of languages.
 His experiences in Spain fed a healthy skepticism towards the administrative capabilities of the British military.
 He travelled extensively and was imprisoned in Boulogne-sur-Mer for six weeks in 1822 for suspected spying (though merely carrying papers for the Portuguese envoy to Paris).

-He incorporated Bowring & Co. with a partner in 1818 to sell herrings to Spain (including Gibraltar by a subsidiary) and France and to buy wine from Spain.
+He incorporated Bowring & Co. with a partner in 1818 to sell herring to Spain (including Gibraltar by a subsidiary) and France and to buy wine from Spain.
 It was during this period that he came to know Jeremy Bentham, and later became his friend.
 He did not, however, share Bentham's contempt for belles lettres.
 He was a diligent student of literature and foreign languages, especially those of Eastern Europe.
 He somehow found time to write 88 hymns during this time, most published between 1823 and 1825.

 Failure of his business in 1827, amidst his Greek revolution financing adventure, left him reliant on Bentham's charity and seeking a new, literary direction.
 Bentham's personal secretary at the time, John Neal, labelled Bowring a "meddling, gossiping, sly, and treacherous man" and charged him with deceiving investors in his Greek adventure and mismanaging Bentham's funds for Bowring's own prestige with the Westminster Review and an early public gymnasium.